Enter-tainer/typst-preview/docs/editor.typ

 + _In memory editing_: The editor extension should send dirty document to the preview server, without saving it to the disk.
 This is the most important part of the editor extension.
 With this, Typst-Preview can get the content of the document and render it every time when user types something.
 + _Source to preview jumping_: This is not necessary, but it's a nice feature to have.
 With this, the preview panel will be scrolled to the corresponding position when user clicks on the source code.
 + _Preview to source jumping_: This is quite similar to the previous one.
 With this, the source code will be scrolled to the corresponding position when user clicks on the preview panel.
++ _Compile status reporting_: With this, the preview server can report the compile status to the editor extension.
+The editor extension can show the compile status to the user.

 == In memory editing